moby/moby/docs/sources/articles/https.md

     $ openssl req -new -x509 -days 365 -key ca-key.pem -out ca.pem

 Now that we have a CA, you can create a server key and certificate signing request.
-Make sure that "Common Name (e.g. server FQDN or YOUR name)" matches the hostname you will use to connect to Docker or just use `\*` for a certificate valid for any hostname:
+Make sure that "Common Name (e.g., server FQDN or YOUR name)" matches the hostname you will use to connect to Docker or just use `\*` for a certificate valid for any hostname: